esl/elixirconf-eu-jekyll/_talks/Can-We-Visualize-Software-Complexity.md

 ---
+speakers:
-speaker1: _speakers/rafal-studnicki.md
+- _speakers/rafal-studnicki.md
-talk: Can we visualize software complexity?
+title: Can we visualize software complexity?
 audience: Intermediate
 ---
 We all know that certain software design principles help with system maintenance.
 Assigning every module a single responsibility is one such principle.